Roll20/roll20-character-sheets/Open Legend Basic by Great Moustache/ReadMe.md

 ## Tell YOUR story

 ### Changelog
+### 1.9.8 on 2018 May 31st
+* Default Advantage for NPCs on Primary attribute 1 & 3 fixed
+	- Was the same attribute name, fixed so each seperate

 ### 1.9.7 on 2018 May 27th
 * Made NPC initiative rolls go to the tracker
-	- Oopsie, not sure how I let that slip by
+	- Oops, not sure how I let that slip through

 ### 1.9.6 on 2018 May 14th
 * Resist Rolls Updated